Coconut Cream Cheese Pound Cake (Moist Southern Pound Cake Recipe)

 - If you use a bundt pan instead of a tube pan, make sure it’s a taller bundt, about 5 inches tall.

-I bake my pound cakes on a cookie sheet to bake.
+I bake my pound cakes on a cookie sheet.
 Setting the pan on a cookie sheet may affect the baking time.
-As well, using a light versus a dark tube pan will affect baking times.
-For my cakes, I bake in a light pan on a round cookie sheet.
+Also, using a light versus a dark tube pan will affect baking times.
+For the record, I bake my pound cakes in a dark-colored

 Your

-I’m not a fan of non-stick spray for pound cakes.
+I’m not a fan of using a non-stick spray for pound cakes.
 Some of the sides always stick pulling off that crust that I worked so hard to create.
 Instead, I like to use solid vegetable shortening and follow that with a dusting of granulated sugar.
 (Yes, sugar.
 Sugar doesn’t leave any white areas on the cake.)
 Alternately, I like the Wilton cake release.
 (When I started this pound cake series, I did use non-stick spray.
 However, after making so many and trying other methods, I do not use non-stick spray for cakes now.
 I have tried to go back and update those posts, but may have missed some.)

 Coconut Cream Cheese Pound Cake